-The Unflappable Princess Anne: How the Queen's Daughter Dealt With a Kidnap Attempt, Divorce, Diana & the Title ''Her Royal Rudeness''
+Princess Anne's Unique Royal World: How She Deftly Handled a Kidnap Attempt, Divorce and Princess Diana

 Max Mumby/Indigo/Getty Images

 And she's been the busiest royal bee of them all, logging 640 official engagements in 2016, more than Prince William, Prince Harry and Kate Middleton combined.
-Last year her 541 engagements were barely second to Charles' 550, the Prince of Wales having the weight of future-king expectations increasingly upon him.
-Anne and Charles joined their mother earlier this month at the Braemar Royal Highland Gathering, where they toured the Duke of Rothesay Highland Games Pavilion celebrating the heritage of the Scottish Highland games.
+In 2017 her 541 engagements were barely second to Charles' 550, the Prince of Wales having the weight of future-king expectations increasingly upon him—but Anne topped 'em all again in 2018 with 518 engagements to Charles' 507 amid an overall uptick in royal activity.

 Anne is also the patron of numerous charities and organizations, like the rest of the royals, but she has notably been president of Save the Children since 1970 and president of Riding for the Disabled since 1985.